open-education-hub/essentials-security/explaining-the-internet/README.md

 ### The Networking Bible

-Speaking of the OSI model, it is paramounnt that we mention the most influential book in computer networking to this day, namely Andrew Tanenbaum's [Computer Networks](http://index-of.es/Varios-2/Computer%20Networks%205th%20Edition.pdf).
+Speaking of the OSI model, it is paramount that we mention the most influential book in computer networking to this day, namely Andrew Tanenbaum's [Computer Networks](http://index-of.es/Varios-2/Computer%20Networks%205th%20Edition.pdf).
 Dating from 1981 (about the time these stacks were first defined), this book has been the cornerstone of networking ever since.
-It's a must-read for every netowrking enthusiast.
+It's a must-read for every netoworking enthusiast.

 ### ICMP